grilloforeman/streamming_web_rtc/readme.md

 bluenviron/mediamtx

-MODIFY O IP XXX.XXX.XXX FOR USE
+MODIFY O IP XXX.XXX.XXX FOR USE.
+The app smartphone use 10.xxx.x.x Think. why do I speak